 Joya works with perfumers and designers worldwide and employs local artisans to fuse ancient manufacturing techniques with modern ingredients and technology.
 What started as a small collection of miniature candles in 2006 has developed into a major player within New York’s fragrance industry.
 A remarkable success story — especially in a time when most niche fragrance labels pop up like mushrooms only to disappear just as quickly.

 The latest collaboration with Taylor and Miller for NYCxDESIGN 2017 promises to be another milestone in the creative history of Joya.
 Don’t miss this olfactive experience and swing by 19 Vanderbilt Avenue in Brooklyn.

 Joya Studio’s line of scent diffusers.
-Photo: Aaron Joseph.
+Photo: Aaron Joseph, courtesy of Joya Studio.